Lux-Jason/Sentiment-Emotion-NLP10/Codes/experiment_sentiment/README.md

 - The script will try to find a local Qwen3-Embedding-4B snapshot under `model_cache` first; if missing, it tries 8B.
 Both avoid re-downloading.
 - If no local snapshot is found, it will fall back to using the `embeddings.config.load_model()` helper with a 4B preference, which may attempt to download using ModelScope/HuggingFace.
 - On Windows/CUDA, if embedding seems stuck, try: smaller `--batch-size` (e.g., 8), `--offline`, or set env vars `TOKENIZERS_PARALLELISM=false` and `OMP_NUM_THREADS=1`.

-If you want me to run the experiment now in your `chemist` environment with a quick subset for verification, tell me and I'll run it.